 Students receiving disability accommodations, participating in University sanctioned events, or observing religious holidays may receive alternate testing accommodations.
 These arrangements require approved documentation.
-Written notification of a request for alternate testing 2022 Fall CHM 101 Donnelly accommodations must be made at least one full week prior to the scheduled exam.
-Students with alternate testing accommodations will take their exams in the Academic Testing Center in Chaffee Hall.
+Written notification of a request for alternate testing accommodations must be made at least one full week prior to the scheduled exam.
+Students with alternate testing accommodations should meet with me at the beginning of the semester to discuss their options for exam locations.
 If you are participating in a University activity that requires frequent travel (i.e. sports team, band, etc.), please check the exam schedule now and contact me as soon as possible if your travel will cause you to miss any exams so that appropriate arrangements can be made.